ARM-software/armnn/BuildGuideCrossCompilation.md

     /usr/lib/gcc-cross/aarch64-linux-gnu/5/../../../../aarch64-linux-gnu/bin/ld: warning: libz.so.1, needed by /home/<username>/armNN/usr/lib64/libprotobuf.so.15.0.0, not found (try using -rpath or -rpath-link)
     ```

-* Missing arm64 libraries for libz.so.1, these can be added by adding a second architecture to dpkg and explicitely installing them:
+* Missing arm64 libraries for libz.so.1, these can be added by adding a second architecture to dpkg and explicitly installing them:
     ```bash
     sudo dpkg --add-architecture arm64
     sudo apt-get install zlib1g:arm64